 It’s time for a wardrobe purge.
 But what to do with the piles of newly-orphaned clothing?

 If you’re anything like the average consumer, you’ll probably donate it to one of the thousands of clothing bins or charity shops across the globe.
 But is this really the most sustainable option, or could your generosity be doing more harm than good?

 It’s been reported that just ten countries dominate the market for retail purchasing, with China in the lead and the US not far behind.
-This dubious honour is even more concerning given that the textile industry is the second most polluting after petroleum—and that our main method of textile disposal is landfill.
+This dubious honour is even more concerning given that the textile industry is one of the most polluting in the world—and that our main method of textile disposal is landfill.
 But how is this possible, if so many of us recycle unwanted clothing via donation?

 The golden rule of clothing donation is this: if items aren’t fit for you wear, they’re often not fit for anyone else.
 Charity stores have massive problems with receiving soiled, torn, or otherwise unsuitable textiles that can’t be sold or given away.
 In some cases, charities are even forced to spend money sorting and disposing of this material, of which an estimated 25% goes directly to landfill.
-An additional 40-50% is exported into the problematic global second hand clothing trade, where it swamps the local textile market of countries such as Pakistan and Malaysia.
+An additional 40-50% is exported into the problematic global second hand clothing trade, where it swamps the local textile market of countries such as Ghana.
 Exported textile donations even end up being buried or burned in such countries.